A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Living with aplastic anemia

-Managing aplastic anemia includes working closely with your healthcare provider and following your treatment plan.
-Tell your healthcare provider about any symptoms you are having.
+Managing aplastic anemia includes working closely with your provider and following your treatment plan.
+Tell your provider about any symptoms you are having.
 You are more at risk of infections so you should:

-• Stay away from people who are sick
+• Stay away from people who are sick.

-• Not be around large crowds
+• Not be around large crowds.

 • Wash your hands often.
-Use soap and clean, running water (warm or cold) and scrub your hands for at least 20 seconds
+Use soap and clean, running water (warm or cold) and scrub your hands for at least 20 seconds.

-• Not eat foods that are not cooked all the way through
+• Not eat foods that are not cooked all the way through.

-• Brush your teeth regularly
+• Brush your teeth regularly.

-• Get your annual flu shot
+• Get your annual flu shot and other vaccines as directed by your provider.

 Key points about aplastic anemia